vishivishvish/music-maker/README.md

 # Music Maker

-A tiny step-sequencer for making synth melodies, hosted as a free Google Apps Script (GAS) web app.
+A tiny step-sequencer for creating synth melodies, hosted as a free Google Apps Script (GAS) web app.
 Tap steps across a grid of synthesized drum/synth sounds, hit play, and export the loop as a real `.mp3`.